cemondr/proctorX/README.md

 `pip3 install PyQt5`

-after cloning the steps the program can be executable with:
+after following the steps and cloning the repository, the program can be executable with:

 `python3 src/userInterface.py`